MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 Yes, YOU!

-As intimidating as it may sound, building your own world – or customizing an event space – is shockingly simple with our World Editor.
+As intimidating as it may sound, building your own World – or customizing an event space – is shockingly simple with our World Editor.
 It has various tools to drag and drop objects into pre-built environments or empty spaces.

 If you're ready to get started, check out these articles: